People, Process, Tech is the ethos behind achieving our goal: Customer satisfaction

 Challenges overcome with HappySignals

-HappySignals has been the key driver to facilitating better dialogue with Danish Crown's internal customers
+HappySignals has been the key driver in facilitating better dialogue with Danish Crown's internal customers

 The challenges that were identified prior to using HappySignals, and overcome with the help of the platform, were: